PRIDE-Toolsuite/inspector-example-files/README.md

 # mzIdentML

-mzIdentML is one of the standards developed by the Proteomics Informatics working group of the PSI [main page](http://www.psidev.info/mzidentml)
+mzIdentML is one of the standards developed by the Proteomics Informatics working group of the PSI  [(More)](http://www.psidev.info/mzidentml)

 # Getting Help